svenkeidel/category-studygroup/README.md

 *Conceptual mathematics* by Lawvere and Schanuel.
 "Conceptual Mathematics is a good starting place; lots of pictures.
 A fairly strong emphasis on sets too, rather than the topos/group examples that abound in Awodey." -- Wiegley

+*[Categories and Haskell](https://github.com/jwbuurlage/category-theory-programmers/)* by Jan-Willem Buurlage.
+"An introduction to the mathematics behind modern functional programming"

-Various other opinions from the Internet: [Smith](http://www.logicmatters.net/2008/06/08/awodeys-category-theory-ch-1/) is concerned about Awodey's book being too advanced for many readers, and instead suggests *Sets for Mathematics* or *Topoi: The Categorial Analysis of Logic* (see the blog comment section).
+[Smith](http://www.logicmatters.net/2008/06/08/awodeys-category-theory-ch-1/) is concerned about Awodey's book being too advanced for many readers, and instead suggests *Sets for Mathematics* or *Topoi: The Categorial Analysis of Logic* (see the blog comment section).
 See also [his page with a long list of resources](http://www.logicmatters.net/categories/), where he links his "relatively accessible" introduction (and reading guidelines "for philosophers").

 Other courses: